≡ Menu

 Individual consumers can also purchase a variety of annuities directly from The Standard.
 Deferred annuities are available with fixed interest or interest “indexed” to the performance of the S&P 500.

-Annuity premiums can be paid via a lump sum or through multiple payments, and several different payout options—including options that provide death benefits to surviving beneficiaries—can be selected.
+Annuity premiums can be paid via a lump sum or multiple payments, and several different payout options can be selected, including options that provide death benefits to surviving beneficiaries.

 Group Life

-Most life insurance policies issued by The Standard are marketed as part of group life insurance and AD&D (accidental death and dismemberment) plans sponsored by employers.
+Most life insurance policies The Standard issue is marketed as part of group life insurance and AD&D (accidental death and dismemberment) employer-sponsored plans.

 The Standard offers final expense insurance, which offers life insurance with no health questions.
 Eligibility is based on your state of residence and age.